St Barnabas Street, Wellingborough, Northamptonshire, NN8 3HB

 Natalie Howes - Vice Chair of Governors and Parent Governor

 School governance has become a passion for Natalie in recent years.
 She joined the local governing body as parent governor in 2013 and became Vice Chair of governors in 2015.
 Natalie is also the Vice Chair of Peterborough Diocese Education Trust Governance Committee and an Ofsted Parents Panel member.

 Natalie has a BSc (Honours) Radiography (Radiotherapy), an MA Applied Health Studies (Research) and has over 16 years experience working in NHS hospitals in England, with her last post being Consultant Therapy Radiographer in Oncology.
 She has lectured in her field at local, national and international level.

 Natalie left the NHS in 2011 to devote her time to raising her young family.
 She became Director of Centric4 Limited in 2013.
 This consultancy company was established with her husband, providing organisational change services for both private and public sector clients.
 Natalie specialises in leadership and organisational culture.

-Caroline is a Foundation Governor appointed through St Barnabas Church in February 2015.
-She has two daughters, one of whom is currently at St Barnabas School and another completed her time at St Barnabas, leaving in July 2015.
+Caroline represents St Barnabas Church as a Foundation Governor.
+She has two daughters, one of whom is currently at St Barnabas Church of England School and another completed her time at the school, leaving in July 2015.